Despite spending less than 2 weeks here, I really loved El Salvador!

 Then there is the Seven Waterfall hike which is for those who love chasing waterfalls and hiking!

-She spent 3 months in El Salvador and seen around 20, so I think it’s a great resource!
+She spent 3 months in El Salvador and had seen around 20, so I think it’s a great resource!

 If you can, rent a car and you’ll get to see much more of the waterfalls and the unseen El Salvador.